 Under the terms of the agreement, STALICLA has acquired worldwide rights to mavoglurant for substance-use disorders, neurodevelopmental disorders, and other indications in exchange for upfront fees and equity, and development and commercial milestones of up $270m, plus royalties on sales.

-Mavoglurant is a selective non allosteric metabotropic glutamate receptor 5 (mGluR5) antagonist. mGluR5 has been tied to mood disorders, addiction as well as rare and common forms of autism.
+Mavoglurant is a selective negative allosteric modulator of the metabotropic glutamate receptor 5 (mGluR5). mGluR5 has been tied to mood disorders, addiction as well as rare and common forms of autism.
 In clinical phase 2 studies, mavoglurant induces abstinence in CUD patients through inhibition of mGluR5, with no evidence of withdrawal liability.